alecntan/snaCe/README.md

 - r                : Restart

 ## Future Changes & Fixes
-- Remove the white square that appears on the top left whenever the game starts/restarts
 - Add a start menu
 - Add a scoring system
 - Add music and Sound FX